- FPGAs iCE40 series for a small form factor.

 for industrial automation and robotics

 Let’s push the performance boundaries with industrial-level FPGA solutions together with our global partners.
-Explore our case studies and tech stack to ensure that we can leverage the full computing power of FPGAs.Â
+Discover our case studies to learn more about the diverse applications of FPGA and see how we leverage the advanced technologies.

 Our Official Partner Vendors